Ijeoma-ukwe/simple_shell/README.md

 0x16.
 C - Simple Shell

     By Julien Barbier
-    Project to be done in teams of 2 people (your team: Pericles Adjovi, Emmanuel Udeji
+    Project to be done in teams of 2 people (your team: Ijeoma Ukwe, Rex Ifendu

 Concepts